Chart Color Schemes

 Gorokan has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects expected to affect the region: Lake Haven Centre Redevelopment, Kanwal-Lake Haven-Gorokan Growth Corridor (Warnervale East / Greater Warnervale), Gorokan Waterfront Masterplan & Foreshore Revitalisation, and Madison Rise Estate.
+AreaSearch has identified 3 projects that could affect this region.
+Notable projects are Lake Haven Centre Redevelopment, Kanwal-Lake Haven-Gorokan Growth Corridor (Warnervale East / Greater Warnervale), Gorokan Waterfront Masterplan & Foreshore Revitalisation, and Madison Rise Estate.
 The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.